A Local’s One Week French Riviera Itinerary

 No visit here would be complete without exploring our architecture, culture, and history though, so you’ll also find many recommendations for visits to museums and historical sites, both well-known and more off-the-beaten-path.

 For this particular itinerary, I've decided to take you on a journey in the direction that I'm most familiar with: from east to west.
-Let’s get started!
+Here’s a quick look at the plan:

 Day 1 - Discovering Nice